michaeltoohig/pwa-map-test/README.md

 Realized confusion between docs and tutorials is the change from v3 to v4 of workbox. https://developers.google.com/web/tools/workbox/guides/migrations/migrate-from-v3#workbox-core

+## Map Notes

+Vector tiles are what we want instead of raster tiles since we live in an area where bandwidth considerations are paramount.
+They require more CPU to render though but I'll take that instead of consuming bandwidth and phone storage in IndexedDB.

+[ ] Leaflet supports vector tiles non-natively - is there a newer alternative for vector tiles?

 ## Sources and Guides